wjh18/mtc-football/README.md

 ## Installation Options

-The easiest way to set up the project is with Docker.
+The easiest way to set up the project is with [Docker](#install-with-docker).
 To do so, you'll need to have Docker installed on your machine.
 You can download Docker Desktop from the official site.

-Alternatively, you can use pip-tools and venv to manage your Python dependencies manually.
-There is a `requirements.in` file in the `requirements/` directory that you can run `pip-compile requirements/requirements.in` on to update dependencies if needed.
-Otherwise, simply install them with `pip install -r requirements.txt` after you've activated your virtual environment.
-You'll also need to install PostgreSQL and create a database.
-None of this is necessary if using Docker.
+Alternatively, the project also supports a [local setup](#install-locally) with a Python virtual environment (highly recommended) and local PostgreSQL database.

+## Managing Dependencies

+This project uses pip-tools and pip to manage Python dependencies.
+Simply pin any additional requirements you need to the `requirements/requirements.in` file and run `pip-compile requirements/requirements.in` to compile them to `requirements/requirements.txt`.

+If using Docker, rebuild your image to install the new dependencies.
+Otherwise, you can install them with `pip install -r requirements/requirements.txt` with your virtual environment active.

 ## Install with Docker